SAP/spartacus-docs/_pages/contributing/breaking-changes.md

   ) {}
 ```

-That would be a breaking change when upgrading to that minor version for a customer who already extended our service in his codebase, calling `super()` constructor with less parameters.
+That would cause a breaking change (compilation error) when upgrading to that minor version by a customer who already extended our service in his codebase, calling `super()` constructor with less parameters.

 ```ts
    export class CustomService extends SpartacusService {